ChicTechie-Dev/ChicTechie-Dev/README.md

 # 👋 Hello, I'm Akash Verma

-🎯 A passionate **React.js Developer** with over **3 years of experience** building performant, scalable, and user-friendly web applications.
+🎯 A passionate **Fullstack Developer** with over **3 years of experience** building performant, scalable, and user-friendly web applications.

 💻 Currently working at **Infobeans** as a Software Engineer, where I lead cutting-edge frontend development, including **TypeScript migration**, **Generative AI-powered systems**, and **state-of-the-art UX design**.